 How to find a great pet sitter

 These last few years we have taken long trips and have needed to find great pet sitters to care for our pets at home.
+We’ve looked for a good pet sitter service.
 This year we planned a long multi-country trip to Africa.
 The focus of our trip was some time volunteering through an organised charity in Uganda.
 We were involved in various activities that support the local communities – hoeing fields; building vital structures, using pre-made clay to build reduced smoke ovens to protect the villagers.

 After our volunteering we also organised some wonderful tours to see the wildlife in the countries we visited.
 Some of our wildlife snaps are shown below.